Intermittent Fasting | Working Out | When | Benefits | Tips | FAQ

-Whether in a fasted state or not, you need to be adequately hydrated to get a top-notch workout.
+Whether in a fasted state, you must be adequately hydrated to get a top-notch workout.

-When we fast, we do not absorb the fluids we usually get from foods.
+We do not absorb the fluids we usually get from foods when we fast.
 Therefore, it is crucial to ensure adequate hydration before and after exercise.

 Drinking water just before training is not enough.
 After all, it takes a while for the water to get from the stomach to the muscles.

-If you drink sufficient fluids before and after your workout, you should not feel any cravings afterward.
+You should not feel cravings afterward if you drink sufficient fluids before and after your workout.
 These cravings usually occur because we are dehydrated.

 For example, this way, you’ll find it easier to work out in the morning and not break your fast until noon.

-Why You Should Be Working Out on Intermittent Fasting
+Working Out on Intermittent Fasting Boosts Weight Loss

-For many people, the increased release of adrenaline during intermittent fasting helps them work out more consistently.
+The increased release of adrenaline during intermittent fasting helps many people work out more consistently.